 Three different super-catchy classic hit singles that went to Numero Uno on this date, and, yes, we really do love each one...

-5/29/1961 (57 years ago today) - Sam Cooke said "No, thank you" to this, so Ricky Nelson recorded it instead, and on this date, "Travellin' Man" ended up going to No. 1 on the singles chart.
-(In the U.K., the just-as-legendary Gene Pitney song "Hello Mary Lou" was the 45-single 'flip-side' to "Travellin' Man", making it one of the rare double-A sided singles to top the charts in Britain where it was a bigger-than-biggy-big-big-massive success!)
-Yeah, maybe it's a tad corny to admit liking those old Ricky Nelson singles, but we don't care if that's whatcha think either...
+5/29/1961 (58 years ago today) - Sam Cooke said "No, thank you" to this, so Ricky Nelson recorded it instead, and on this date "Travellin' Man" hit No. 1 on the singles chart -- Meanwhile, over in England, the equally legendary "Hello Mary Lou" (written by Gene Pitney) was the 45-single 'flip-side' to "Travellin' Man", making it one of the rare double-A sided singles to top the charts in Britain where it was a bigger-than-biggy-big-big-massive success! -- Yeah, maybe it's a tad corny to admit liking those old Ricky Nelson singles, but we don't care if that's whatcha think either...

 Share your bumps and grinds with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.

 "Yeah, yeah, yeah, woooo!...", xoxo!